Damon Grant

 Damon Grant is a fictional character in the defunct British soap opera Brookside, played by Simon O'Brien.
 The character was part of the initial cast, appearing from episode one in 1982 until 1987.
-At the time of the soap's inception, Damon was the youngest son of Bobby and Sheila Grant, with an older brother, Barry, and older sister, Karen.
+At the time of the soap's inception, Damon was the youngest son of Bobby (Ricky Tomlinson) and Sheila Grant (Sue Johnston), with an older brother, Barry (Paul Usher), and older sister, Karen (Shelagh O'Hara).

-Introduction
+Storylines

 Damon was introduced after having broken into the Collins' house in the first episode on 2 November 1982, aged 14.
-When questioned by Paul Collins about the theft of a lavatory and vandalism that had occurred, Bobby lashes out at Damon.
+When questioned by Paul Collins (Jim Wiggins) about the theft of a lavatory and vandalism that had occurred, Bobby lashes out at Damon.
 Barry defends Damon after the occurrence, pointing out that he did not have the tools to remove the lavatory in the way it had been done and that the graffiti could not have been Damon either as "he only spells 'bollocks' with one 'l'".

 Social commentary

 The Brookside soap opera was regarded as tackling social issues, and this was no less true when dealing with the Grant family, and Damon.
 One of the first of the show's many teenage characters to capture the viewing public's imagination, the role saw O'Brien catapulted to fame as a teen heart throb, and his adoption of the "mullet" hairstyle proved to be in keeping with the fashion of the times, and saw the character further entrenched as a cultural reference point.

-Storylines saw Grant presented initially as a cheeky, lovable character, with a close group of friends.
+Storylines saw Damon presented initially as a cheeky, lovable character, with a close group of friends.
 The manner of Grant's characterisation, both by the writers, directors and by O'Brien, led Jane Root, writing in Open the Box: About Television, to cite the character as evidence of "complex male characters and masculine storylines".
 Root saw this focus as different from established soap operas.

 As the character grew older and left school, the writers used storylines to comment on life in Thatcher's Britain.
-Unemployment was a serious social issue, especially in a dock city such as Liverpool, and O'Brien's character struggled to find work.
-Eventually he took a position as a painter and decorator through the recently introduced YTS scheme, the writers depicting the excitement and later despair when Grant's participation failed to lead to a full-time job to great effect.
+Unemployment was a serious social issue, especially in a dock city such as Liverpool, and Damon struggled to find work.
+Eventually he took a position as a painter and decorator through the recently introduced YTS scheme, the writers depicting the excitement and later despair when Damon's participation failed to lead to a full-time job to great effect.